MoBakour/peeko/api.md

     }
     ```

-#### - [POST] /user/login
+#### - [POST] /user/signIn

-This route requests login token to be returned for mobile clients to store it, or stored in cookies for web clients.
+This route requests a new token to be returned for mobile clients to store it, or stored in cookies for web clients.
+The token can be used to send authenticated requests to the API.

 Expected **_JSON Request Body_**: